 All TUH entities are subsidiaries or affiliates, via different intermediate holding companies of Compagnie Financiere Tradition ("CFT"), which is the holding company of all the 'Tradition' businesses and is listed on the Swiss stock exchange.
-CFT itself is a subsidiary of Viel et Compagnie Finance SE a company incorporated in France and listed on Euronext Paris.
+CFT itself is a subsidiary of Viel et Compagnie SA, a company listed on Euronext Paris, which is a subsidiary of Viel et Compagnie Finance SE.